Dry Fruits for Babies – When to Introduce and Health Benefits

-What are Dry Fruits?
+What Are Dry or Dried Fruits?

 Are Dry Fruits Safe for Infants?

-When to Give Dry Fruits to Babies?
+When to Give Dry Fruits to Babies

 1. Prevent Anaemia

-They are abundant in iron which is essential to promote haemoglobin levels in the blood.
-This, in turn, prevents the risk of anaemia in babies.
+Dried fruits are a rich source of iron, hence, they promote haemoglobin levels in the blood.
+And good haemoglobin levels prevents the risk of anaemia in babies.

-2. Energy Booster
+2. Provide Energy

 3. Prevent Constipation

 Dry fruits contain a good amount of fibre which will aid bowel movement in babies and help prevent constipation.